SPGsiu/Learn-Ruby/README.md

 8 - Ex8.rb - Using class to achieve the same result

 9 - Ex9.rb - Difference between '%q' and '%Q'

+10 - Ex10.rb - Difference between '' and "" but can just use '%q' and '%Q' instead